ruby-next/ruby-next/README.md

         --[no-]refine                Do not inject `using RubyNext`
         --list-rewriters             List available rewriters
         --rewrite=REWRITERS...
-Specify particular Ruby features to rewrite -h, --help                       Print help
+Specify particular Ruby features to rewrite --overwrite                  Overwrite original file (must be used with --single-version only) -h, --help                       Print help
     -V                               Turn on verbose mode
         --dry-run                    Print verbose output without generating files